ngdzu/dzutech/README.md

 > 1. Runs `npx lint-staged` so only the staged TypeScript/JavaScript files get linted first.
 > 2. Runs the full `npm run lint` command.
 > 3. Runs `npm run test:all` to ensure client and server tests pass.

+The project also includes a coverage gate that runs during pre-commit.
+The hook runs tests with coverage and then enforces a minimum per-file statement coverage for staged source files (default 80%).
+You can change the threshold by setting the COVERAGE_THRESHOLD environment variable before committing, e.g.: `COVERAGE_THRESHOLD=70 git commit -m "..."`.

 ### Before you commit